Prof. dr. Jacques van Dinteren, Zjak Consult, The Netherlands / Innovation Area Development Partnership (IADP)

 New tenants in HTCE get two types of contracts with two organisations affiliated to Chalet Group: a Service Level Agreement (SLA) with HTCE Site Management and a Lease Contract with Calittum HTCE for rent and parking space.
 The first one overs three types of services: collective obligatory services that are site related (e.g. energy, ICT, infrastructure, etc.); collective optional services if needed; and optional services that are free choice and taken via HTCE Site Management (Curvelo Magdaniel, 2016).

 So far for the involvement of real estate companies.
 One being successful, but another wasn’t.
 In the Netherlands property developers are reluctant and if a developer is interested the question often is how to convince investors.
-It is a niche market and if developers or investors doesn’t feel comfortable, projects will not start.
+It is a niche market and if developers or investors don’t feel comfortable, projects will not start.
 Even when it is only about buildings it is sometimes difficult to get the project going.
 Specialisation, however, helps as is shown by the successful developments of Kadans Science Partner.
-A very interesting aspect is that this developer / investor combines a real estate development with the management of the building, as the building remains in the portfolio of Kadans.
-Kadans provides a total package of services, including work space facilities, coaching, advice, financing and access to its network.
+A very interesting aspect is that this developer/investor combines a real estate development with the management of the building, as the building remains in the portfolio of Kadans.
+Kadans provides a total package of services, including workspace facilities, coaching, advice, financing and access to its network.

 To stimulate investments and to make investments easier to get, the Netherlands Investment Institution (NLII) is now organising a fund for science parks and R&D related real estate.
 Pension funds and insurers can invest directly in this fund.